By the end of this section, you will be able to:

 The unemployment rate for women had historically tended to be higher than the unemployment rate for men, perhaps reflecting the historical pattern that women were seen as “secondary” earners.
-By about 1980, however, the unemployment rate for women was essentially the same as that for men, as shown in Figure 21.4 (a).
-During the recession of 2008-2009, the unemployment rate for men exceeded the unemployment rate for women.
-Through 2014, this pattern has remained, although the gap is narrowing.
+By about 1980, however, the unemployment rate for women was essentially the same as that for men, as Figure 21.4 (a) shows.
+During the pandemic-induced recession of 2020 and in the immediate aftermath, the unemployment rate for women exceeded the unemployment rate for men.
+Subsequently, however, the gap has narrowed.

 Younger workers tend to have higher unemployment, while middle-aged workers tend to have lower unemployment, probably because the middle-aged workers feel the responsibility of needing to have a job more heavily.
-Younger workers move in and out of jobs (and in and out of the labor force) more easily.
+Younger workers move in and out of jobs more than middle-aged workers, as part of the process of matching of workers and jobs, and this contributes to their higher unemployment rates.
+In addition, middle-aged workers are more likely to feel the responsibility of needing to have a job more heavily.
 Elderly workers have extremely low rates of unemployment, because those who do not have jobs often exit the labor force by retiring, and thus are not counted in the unemployment statistics.
-Figure 21.4 (b) shows unemployment rates for women divided by age; the pattern for men is similar.
+Figure 21.4 (b) shows unemployment rates for women divided by age.
+The pattern for men is similar.

-The unemployment rate for African-Americans is substantially higher than the rate for other racial or ethnic groups, a fact that surely reflects, to some extent, a pattern of discrimination that has constrained blacks’ labor market opportunities.
-However, the gaps between unemployment rates for whites and for blacks and Hispanics diminished in the 1990s, as shown in Figure 21.4 (c).
-In fact, unemployment rates for blacks and Hispanics were at the lowest levels for several decades in the mid-2000s before rising during the recent Great Recession.
+The unemployment rate for African-Americans is substantially higher than the rate for other racial or ethnic groups, a fact that surely reflects, to some extent, a pattern of discrimination that has constrained Black people’s labor market opportunities.
+However, the gaps between unemployment rates for White, Black, and Hispanic people have diminished in the 1990s, as Figure 21.4 (c) shows.
+In fact, unemployment rates for Black and Hispanic people were at the lowest levels for several decades in the mid-2000s before rising during the recent Great Recession.

 Finally, those with less education typically suffer higher unemployment.
-In February 2015, for example, the unemployment rate for those with a college degree was 2.7%; for those with some college but not a four year degree, the unemployment rate was 5.1%; for high school graduates with no additional degree, the unemployment rate was 5.4%; and for those without a high school diploma, the unemployment rate was 8.4%.
-This pattern may arise because additional education offers better connections to the labor market and higher demand, or it may occur because the labor market opportunities for low-skilled workers are less attractive than the opportunities for the more highly-skilled.
-Because of lower pay, low-skilled workers may be less motivated to find jobs.
+In November 2021, for example, the unemployment rate for those with a college degree was 2.3%; for those with some college but not a four year degree, the unemployment rate was 3.7%; for high school graduates with no additional degree, the unemployment rate was 5.2%; and for those without a high school diploma, the unemployment rate was 5.7%.
+This pattern arises because additional education typically offers better connections to the labor market and higher demand.
+With less attractive labor market opportunities for low-skilled workers compared to the opportunities for the more highly-skilled, including lower pay, low-skilled workers may be less motivated to find jobs.

 Breaking Down Unemployment in Other Ways